freedomgames/Planet-Lab/backend/API_DOCS.md

 The front-end is responsible for uploading files to S3, but it must use the back-end to authorize upload requests.
-The front-end must then inform the back-end that the upload is complete and set the asset url on the affected resource via a PUT.
+The front-end must then inform the back-end that the upload is complete and set the asset url on the affected resource via a PUT or POST.
 The following end-points may be used to sign upload requests to S3 for user-uploaded static assets.